Stifford - home parish of Palin, Thurrock's historian

 entirely to a part of Thurrock.
 The following year he wrote a

 Palin was born on 10th November, 1803.
 He studied at

-until his ordination as a priest the following year, when he became
+Following his ordination as a priest the following year, he became

 and they lived in the rectory at Stifford with their four children.